-As I sat on the Truck stop dock this past Sunday, staring at the water that same wonderful cottage feeling washed over me.
-I felt a million miles away from everything except my present company and the plate of pig roast in front of me.
+As I sat on the Truck Stop dock this past Sunday, staring at the water that same wonderful cottage feeling washed over me.
+I felt a million miles away from everything except my present company and the plate of the pig roast in front of me.

 We oinked out, listened to some great live music and settled in for hours of great conversation by the water.

-I figured since Jack had to come get his bike Jane may as well take a minute to come check out my apartment – I have always enjoyed seeing where locals live when traveling.
+I figured since Jack had to come to get his bike Jane may as well take a minute to come to check out my apartment – I have always enjoyed seeing where locals live when I’m traveling.

 Jack dashed off as he was heading to the Paradise Theater to catch the 9:00 pm showing of Star Wars.
-After showing Jane around, I walked her back to middle street so she could get a cab back to Victoria house and I stopped for $1 tostadas on the way home.
-A perfect ending to a perfect day.
+After showing Jane around, I walked her back to Middle street so she could get a cab back to Victoria House.
+I stopped for $1 tostadas on the way home.
+It was a perfect ending to a perfect day.